-Civil Rights Baby, memoir of a brave woman who changes her life
+Civil Rights Baby memoir reveals a brave woman who changes her life

 " It had to be difficult to be a woman in sports reporting at the time, but Nita became a reporter on the Dallas Cowboys beat.
 Like athletes, she beats the odds! "